eduvpn/documentation/SECURITY.md

 3. The "upstream" ISP running the VPN service is compromised and under surveillance;

-### Server Compromise

-TBD.

-#### Recovery

-TBD.

 ### CA

-Because of the nature of the VPN service, the CA needs to be "online", i.e. it should be able to sign certificates on demand.
+Because of the nature of this VPN service, the CA needs to be "online", i.e. it should be able to sign certificates on demand.
 There are a number of countermeasures that could be taken to avoid compromising the CA by using e.g. a hardware HSM that contains the CA. This is currently not done because that